landing-ai/landingai-python/docs/user_guide/5_data_management.md

 ### Code Example of Metadata Management

-**Prerequisite**: if this is the first you update a metadata, you need to register the metadata key on LandingLens first (if you haven't done it already).
+**Prerequisite**: if this is the first time you update a metadata, you need to register the metadata key on LandingLens first through the web UI.

 Below screenshot shows you how to access the Metadata Management UI.